 Found 0 - 10 results of 39 programs matching keyword "sound artist"

+What is sound?
+How high a pitch can you hear?
+Can two sounds add up to no sound?
+Explore these questions and more in this resonant presentation.
+What do the terms amplitude, wavelength, and frequency mean?
+How does the speed of sound and type of sound wave affect what we hear?
+In this first episode of Full-Spectrum Sound, Ron Hipschman will give you a crash course in the terminology of sound.
+Cheryl E. Leonard is a composer, performer, and instrument builder who creates instruments from unusual raw materials—everything from glass shards and pinecones to glaciers and box springs.
+This interview took place at the Exploratorium on October 10, 2013, just prior to her performance of Selections from Antarctica: Music from the Ice with Phillip Greelief.
+Cheryl E. Leonard is a composer, performer, and instrument builder who creates instruments from unusual raw materials—everything from glass shards and pinecones to glaciers and box springs.
+Here she performs Selections from Antarctica: Music from the Ice with Phillip Greelief, as part of the Exploratorium’s Resonance series.
+Musician and comedian Reggie Watts improvises in the Sound Column at the Exploratorium's former home using only his voice and a looping machine.
 Discover the Tibetan Buddhist view of the mind with Geshe Lhakdor.
 He discusses how awareness and sensory information (sight, sound, smell, taste, and touch) are perceived through different forms of consciousness, and how Buddhist practitioners investigate their inner mental experiences to better understand their experience of the world around them.
 Throughout history, tattoos have represented conquests, coming of age, religion, spirituality, art, and even punishment.
 Today, tattoos are alive and thriving as a form of personal expression.
 How have modern techniques changed this art form?
 What are best practices in tattoo creation and care?
 Why are tattoos permanent—and when are they not?
 Join us as we "talk tat" with artitsts Suzanne "Fishy" Shifflett and Tanya Wischerath of Modern Electric Tattoo in San Francisco.
 In this new series of short works, local Super-8 filmmaker and Exploratorium Artist-in-Residence Paul Clipson gets up close and personal with a dynamic cast of dragonflies, spiders, ants, butterflies, and slugs.
 These lyrical and concentrated studies reveal the world as more complicated, ugly, and beautiful than we had ever imagined.
 Accompanied by a newly-commissioned soundtrack by Berlin-based musician Jefre Cantu-Ledesma.

 To view this film join us at the Exploratorium!
 Show is ongoing through Sunday, Oct 2, 2011 This After Dark event, which explored the science behind slowing down, included artist Joe Mangrum, who created a sand mandala on the floor of the museum.
 In this timelapse video, shot over 8 hours, you can see the full arc of the work.

 In this gem from 1990, we get a brief peek into the flourishing mind of German-born composer/sculptor Trimpin, a MacArthur "genius" award winner and the subject of a recent feature documentary.
 He chronicles his unique adventures through sound and music making, takes audience questions, and stages modified versions of his musical installations in front of the live audience.
-Geeks have strange hobbies.
-Staff physicist Paul Doherty plays the corrugated plastic tube, also known as a “whirly,” and explains the surprising science behind the sound.